leobudima/elogii-blog/content/scheduling-and-route-optimization-software.md

 But it also works when a driver completes his drop-off ahead of schedule.

-Thankfully, you can use route optimization software to set up customer notifications.
+Thankfully, you can use route optimization software to set up custom notifications.

 So, if a driver is early, the customer will be aware of it ten or fifteen minutes before the drop-off.